gvwilson/sdxpy/en/src/builder/index.md

     we print the steps we would run and then update the file's timestamp.
     We only advance the notional current time when we do an update.

-In order to check if a file is stale, we see if any of its dependencies currently have timestamps greater than or equal to the target's timestamp:
+To check if a file is stale,
+we see if any of its dependencies currently have timestamps greater than or equal to the target's timestamp: